 In December 2023 the Bank entered into an agreement with Cyprus Asset Management Company ('KEDIPES') to acquire a portfolio of performing and restructured loans with gross book value of c.€58 mn with reference date 31 December 2022 (the 'Transaction').
-The Transaction is expected to be broadly neutral to the Group's income statement and capital position.
-The Transaction is subject to relevant regulatory approvals and is expected to be completed in 1Q2024.
+The Transaction is broadly neutral to the Group's income statement and capital position.
+The Transaction was completed in March 2024.